janosh/matbench-discovery/data/wbm/readme.md

 The WBM test set and even more so the MP training set are heavily oxide dominated.
 The WBM test set is about 75% larger than the MP training set and also more chemically diverse, containing a higher fraction of transition metals, post-transition metals and metalloids.
 Our goal in picking such a large diverse test set is future-proofing.
 Ideally, this data will provide a challenging materials discovery test bed even for large foundational ML models in the future.

-Below: Element counts for WBM test set consisting of 256,963 WBM `ComputedStructureEntries`

 <slot name="wbm-elements-heatmap">
   <img src="./figs/wbm-elements.svg" alt="Periodic table log heatmap of WBM elements">
 </slot>

-Below: Element counts for MP training set consisting of 154,719 `ComputedStructureEntries`
+The WBM test set consists of 256,963 WBM `ComputedStructureEntries`

 <slot name="mp-elements-heatmap">
   <img src="./figs/mp-elements.svg" alt="Periodic table log heatmap of MP elements">
 </slot>

+The MP training set consists of 154,719 `ComputedStructureEntries`

 <slot name="mp-trj-elements-heatmap" />